mrt2010/scnx-docs/docs/custom-bot/login-as-bot.md

 ### Add link buttons {add-link-buttons}

-Link buttons allow you to easily redirect your users to websites by let them clicking on the button.
+Link buttons allow you to easily redirect your users to websites by let them clicking on a button.

 To add one, click on ‘Add Link Buttons’ - here you will see the following options: